brioche-dev/brioche.dev/src/content/docs/docs/configuration.md

 - `cache.use_default_cache` (bool): Load baked recipes from the official Brioche cache if not found otherwise.
 Defaults to `true`.
 When a custom cache is also enabled, the custom cache acts as an overlay and will be checked before the default cache.
 - `cache.read_only` (bool): Don't try to write to the custom cache-- only fetch values that have already been cached from the cache specified by `url`.
 Defaults to `false`.
 - `cache.allow_http` (bool): Allow insecure HTTP access for the cache.
 Defaults to `false`, which means requests to the cache must go over HTTPS.
+- `cache.write_url`(string): An alternative cache URL to use just for writes, while reads still use `cache.url`.
+This may be useful if `cache.url` is a read-only cache in front of an object storage provider. **Note:** This option should be used with caution!

 ## Sandbox configuration